imilenkovic/Nanopore_course_SIB_2026/Day1/README.md

 ```

-##  Demultiplex your pod5 files with Seqtagger
+##  Hands-on I - basecalling with dorado and mapping with minimap2 in the MOP pipeline

 Navigate to the pre-processing directory: